CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 SOA entry), so the change can be synchronized to the slave nameservers.
 In the zone file, domain names that end with a full stop character (i.e., the dot), are fully qualified while those that do not end with a full stop are relative to the current origin.
-For example, in the above example, ns1.example.com.is a full name, whilewwwexample refers towww.example.com.
+For example, in the above example, ns1.example.com.is a full name, while wwwexample refers to www.example.com.

 Step 3.
 Restarting the nameserver.
 Every time we modify the BIND configuration files, we should to restart the nameserver, so the changes can take effect.
 If there are mistakes in the configuration files, the